Gdalik/EarQuiz_website/pages/EQ_Frequencies.md

 ### Features

-- Internal pink noise generator or any external audio file in WAV, AIFF, FLAC or MP3 format as audio source.
+- Internal pink noise generator or any external audio file in WAV, AIFF, FLAC, MP3 or OGG format as audio source.
 - 15 built-in presets with increasing difficulty.
 - 1-octave (10-band) and 1/3-octave (30-band) EQ.
 - Exercise patterns with boost and/or cut frequencies.